-Spring waivers will be accepted through January 31.
-The late waiver deadline is March 31.
+Spring waivers were accepted through January 31.
+The late waiver deadline was March 31.
 For information about the waiver application, please see the University waiver eligibility and application page

 Will coverage still begin on February 1 for the spring term?

-Yes, coverage for the spring term will begin on February 1.
+Yes, coverage for the spring term began on February 1.